Can I Change My Residential Mortgage to Buy to Let?

 Can I Let My Home and Buy Another Property?

-Many people take the opportunity to release equity from their property when they change their mortgage to a buy-to-let one and use the money released as a mortgage deposit for a new home.
-A residential mortgage is arranged on the new property alongside the buy-to-let mortgage on your current property.
+Many people take the opportunity to release equity from their property when they change their mortgage to a buy to let one and use the money released as a mortgage deposit for a new home.
+A residential mortgage is arranged on the new property alongside the buy to let mortgage on your current property.
 This process is called let to buy

 1. Inform your lender - contact your current mortgage lender and inform them about your intention to convert your residential property into a buy-to-let investment.
 They will guide you on their specific process and requirements

-2. Assessment - your lender will likely assess your application based on various factors, including your financial situation, the property's rental potential, and their own lending criteria for buy-to-let mortgages
+2. Assessment - your lender will likely assess your application based on various factors, including your financial situation, the property's rental potential, and their own lending criteria for buy to let mortgages

 3. Interest rates and fees - be prepared for changes in interest rates and fees.
-Buy-to-let mortgages may have different rates and costs compared to residential mortgages.
+Buy-to let mortgages may have different rates and costs compared to residential mortgages.
 Your lender will provide details on how this transition may affect your financial obligations

 4. Insurance - you will need to switch from residential insurance to landlord insurance.
 This type of insurance typically covers rental-related risks, such as property damage caused by tenants